docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 onDraw

 Called when a container or control is about to be drawn.
-Allows the script to modify or control the appearance, using the control’s associated ScriptUIGraphics object.
+Allows the script to modify or control the appearance, using the control's associated ScriptUIGraphics object.
 Handler takes one argument, a DrawState object.

 onMove